Otto Plath: Adult life

-After the United States declared war on Imperial Germany in May 1917, Plath was investigated on suspicion of disloyalty and refusing to buy war bonds by the Federal Bureau of Investigation, but was ultimately found to be loyal, but not uncritical, towards his adopted country.
+After the United States declared war on Imperial Germany in May 1917, Plath was investigated on suspicion of disloyalty and refusing to buy war bonds by the Federal Bureau of Investigation, but he was found to be loyal, but not uncritical, toward his adopted country.

 Beginning in 1922, Plath taught at Boston University.
 In 1925, Plath earned an M.S. from Harvard University, and in 1928, he earned a D.Sc. degree in science, also from Harvard.
 Via a friend, Rupert Bartz, Plath met and in 1912 married Lydia Clara Bartz, Rupert's sister.
 The couple was together for a few years before the two drifted apart without legally ending the marriage.

 Throughout his years of both education and teaching, Plath published his research on a range of biological subjects.
 The most notable examples of Plath's publishers include The American Naturalist and The Biological Bulletin.
 Plath's doctoral dissertation was titled Bumblebees: Their Life History, Habits, and Economic Importance, with a Detailed Account of the New England Species.
-In 1929 he met Aurelia Schober while she was working on her master's degree in English and German, and in 1930, he asked her to go with him to an end-of-year party at his colleague's country home.
+In 1929, he met Aurelia Schober while she was working on her master's degree in English and German, and in 1930, he asked her to go with him to an end-of-year party at his colleague's country home.
 She accepted his invitation, and, at the party, Plath expressed his feelings of infatuation toward her.
 During their holiday break from teaching in 1931, Plath and Schober traveled to Reno, Nevada.
 Once there, Plath legally divorced Lydia Bartz without her participation or agreement.
 The two had not seen each other in more than 10 years.
 On January 4, 1932, Plath married Schober in Carson City, Nevada.
 She moved in with him upon the couple's return to the east, and on October 27, 1932, they had their first child, Sylvia Plath.
-In 1934, Otto Plath published his book, Bumblebees and Their Ways.
+In 1934, Otto Plath published his book Bumblebees and Their Ways.